 List of Questions

 Before meeting or talking, please prepare a list of questions.
-I only have 2 requirements: You must be willing to show me your playing so I can better help you, and there is a 4 page questionnaire that needs to be filled out.
+I only have 2 requirements: You must be willing to show me your playing so I can at least understand your current playing abilities better, and there is a 4 page questionnaire that needs to be filled out.